techwithradhika/Properties/README.md

 ## Features

-- **Create new property**
+- **Create new property :**
    input: property name, address, city, and state.
    Output: list of properties with all details.
-- **fetch property details**
+- **fetch property details :**
    Input: city name.
    Output: a list of all properties that belong to the city name passed in the input
-- **update property details**
+- **update property details :**
   Input: property_id, property name, address, city, state
   Output: same as create_new_property API with updated information
-- **find_cities_by_state**
+- **find_cities_by_state :**
 Input: state_id or state_name
 Output: all city names that belong with the state
-- **find_similar_properties**
+- **find_similar_properties :**
     Input: property_id
     Output: list of all properties that belong to the same city as that of given property_id

 ## Installation